 Louise completed her Bachelor of Fine Arts at the University of North Carolina at Asheville.
 She received a $2,500 Summer Grant Award in 2014 for her Undergraduate Research “Challenging the Feminine: Gender Tropes in Classical Painting.”
 She is a Masters of Fine Arts candidate at Syracuse University’s College of Visual + Performing Arts Fall 2016.
 See her work and contact her on her website.

-Our focus group members provide us with their ideas and suggestions for SheVille.
 We assess where we’re going and what changes and new ideas need to be implemented.
-The ideas are limitless, of course, and that’s what makes it fun.
+The task, of course, is limitless and that’s what makes it fun.

-If you have an interest in being a part of a SheVille focus group please write and let us know, we’re interested!
+If you have an interest in being a part of a SheVille focus group or have other ideas to share, please write Jean at firstname.lastname@example.org and let us know, we’re interested!